Human Resources Requirements

 Human Resources Careers

 The career trajectory of people with a Human Resources degree appears to be focused around a few careers.
-The most common career that users with Human Resources degrees have experience in is Human Resources Manager, followed by Recruiter, Career Counselor, Executive Assistant, Office Manager, Compensation and Benefits Manager, Administrative Assistant, Bill and Account Collector, Customer Service Representative, and Drug & Alcohol Counselor.
+The most common career that users with Human Resources degrees have experience in is Human Resources Manager, followed by Recruiter, Career Counselor, Executive Assistant, Compensation and Benefits Manager, Office Manager, Administrative Assistant, Customer Service Representative, Psychologist, and Bill and Account Collector.

 |Career||% of graduates||% of population||Multiple|